spatie/browsershot/README.md

 #### Sizing the pdf

-You can specify the widht and the height in millimeters
+You can specify the width and the height in millimeters

 ```php
 Browsershot::html($someHtml)